ESC zum Schließen · Enter zum Suchen

 Jérémie Carboni

-Carboni began as a production assistant, assistant director and head of development for Stéphane Tchalgadjieff and Danièle Gégauff (Solaris S.A.), producers of film directors Michelangelo Antonioni, Jacques Rivette, Benoît Jacquot, Robert Bresson, Marguerite Duras, Wim Wenders, Wong Kar Wai, Steven Soderbergh, etc.[12]
+Carboni began his career as a production assistant and assistant director for producers Stéphane Tchalgadjieff and Danièle Gégauff, who collaborated with directors such as Michelangelo Antonioni, Marguerite Duras, Wim Wenders, Wong Kar Wai, and Steven Soderbergh.
+He later served as head of development.[ 16]

-His first film is the documentary Bartleby en coulisses, on the theatrical work of famous writer Daniel Pennac, for the reading-performance of Bartleby, the Scrivener (short story of Herman Melville) at the Théâtre de la Pépinière in Paris (2009).[13][14]
+His first film was the documentary Bartleby en coulisses, which focuses on the theatrical work of writer Daniel Pennac in connection with a reading-performance of Bartleby, the Scrivener, a novella by Herman Melville, staged at the Théâtre de la Pépinière in 2009.[ 17] [ 18]

 Details